Detailed Explanation of Component Decorator Identifiers

 test4: Record<string, Laya.Prefab[]>;

-// This property provides a get method that returns the dropdown options.
-This data is generally only used in the editor, so it is set not to be saved.
+// This property provides a get method that returns dropdown options.
+This data is generally only for the editor, so it's set not to be saved.

 @property({ type: [["Record", String]], serializable: false })